What do I need to work in the film industry?

 - Telephone Bills DO NOT count

-Documents when kids are working
+Documents when children are working

 Children also need to bring two copies of the above but the parent or guardian who is on set with them will also need to bring a photocopy of one of the above documents.
-A Drivers license works best for parents when available.

 Getting to set

-Once you’re parked you need to find “BG Holding/Check-in”, where you will find the “wranglers”.
+Once you’ve parked, you need to find “BG Holding/Check-in”, where you will find the “wranglers”.
 It’s their job to keep you informed, to help you with any questions, to bring you to set and to tell you when your day is done.
 They will take the documents you brought with you and give you paperwork to fill out.
 You will also need to see them to sign off on your pay sheet when you’re finished work/wrapped at day’s end.
 Always bring your own pen to set for filling out paperwork.

 You will be given a “prepping the performer” document that will cover most etiquette questions, please read it carefully and ask the Wranglers if you need further info.